 Some common types of businesses and industries that need a business owners policy include:

 A small to medium-sized business with a physical store should strongly consider getting a BOP in order to address the threat of getting sued.
 Any business that has physical or digital assets is vulnerable to these being damaged or hacked into, making business liability protection extremely vital.

 There is a list of various requirements that a business should think about when investing in a BOP.
 Often, those in low-risk industries are more likely to qualify for this umbrella policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.

-Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance meet most qualifications.
+Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance to meet most qualifications.